 Disclaimer: The below article is written on the basis of information as of the 14th December and is solely an opinion piece.
 These processes may be subject to change.

 Medicare has now been given new legislative powers around recovering Medicare debt from Doctors and Practices under the new Shared Debt Recovery Scheme.
 Last month, the industry experience chaos as Medicare rejected provider number applications that did not include the new ABN requirements.
-It would have been nice for Medicare to advise the industry that new forms were being issued as the legislation was passed in July; however, that was not the case.
+Be on the lookout for further potential changes next year.

 The Department has stated, ” From 1 July 2018, health practitioners applying for a Medicare provider number from the Department of Human Services are required to supply details about their employer or contracting organization.”

 What does the new Medicare debt recovery really mean to your clinic and why you should not provide your practice ABN?

 We have put together a list of the most frequently asked questions about this new legislation.

 The purpose of this amendment to the Health Insurance Act 1973 is to ensure that where a contractual arrangement exists, debt is mutually shared between the practitioner and the practice.
 The Act ensures that although the practitioner is responsible for their billings, the practice also has the responsibility to ensure their practitioners are billing responsibly.
 We believe this legislation is mainly aimed at corporate organisations.